rkd412/my-portfolio/README.md

 # Personal portfolio page for Robert K. Davis

-## This is my portfolio page with contact information, social links and resume.
+## This is my portfolio page with contact information, social links, and resume.
 There is also a portfolio section with projects I am working on.
+Thanks for visiting!